 - The study of the concepts and controversies backgrounding and surrounding 21st century journalism

 - Work placements in professional journalism during your studies

 - Creative writing

 Journalism in the 21st century needs journalists who are comfortable operating across all platforms.
 This course will allow you to develop skills in broadcasting and digital/multi-media platforms as well as traditional print journalism so you can work in any and all media.

 You will also receive a thorough grounding on key journalistic skills in core areas such as news-gathering and interviewing.
 You will be strongly encouraged to do industry placements with professional organisations, either as part of their degree or alongside it.

 Alongside developing skills, you will also investigate the context and controversies which make journalism so interesting, relevant and crucial to society and democracy.

-In this way this course is a strong blend of practical, academic and professional education, designed to produce students who can produce industry standard journalism, reflect on their practice and that of others and carry out useful and informative industrial placements.
-In short the central aim of the course is to help students learn to think like journalists.
+Our course is a strong blend of practical, academic and professional education, designed to produce students who can produce industry standard journalism, reflect on their practice and that of others and carry out useful and informative industrial placements.
+In short, you will learn to think like a journalist.